-For Part 1, the scope of the proposed five-year work plan corresponds generally to the level of federal and state funding and the funding sources anticipated and work expected to be performed by the Successor Coeur d'Alene Custodial and Work Trust (SCCWT) and other responsible parties over the five-year period, 2011-2015.
-The 2011-2015 Work Plan proposes a cleanup approach and a listing of priority activities for the 5-year planning period.
+For Part 1, the scope of the proposed five-year work plan corresponds generally to the level of federal and state funding and the funding sources anticipated and work expected to be performed by the Coeur d'Alene Trust and other responsible parties over the five-year period, 2012-2016.
+The 2012-2016 Work Plan proposes a cleanup approach and a listing of priority activities for the 5-year planning period.
 The proposal includes the following work:

-- Repository Development and Management - Residential and Community Property Remediation Including Private Drinking Water Supply; Basin Property Remediation Program (BPRP).
+- Repository Development and Management

+- Residential and Community Property Remediation Including Private Drinking Water Supply; Basin Property Remediation Program (BPRP).

 - Blood Lead Screening in Children

 - Recreational Use Areas

 - Remedial actions in the Upper Basin

 - Remedial actions in the Lower Basin

 - Basin Environmental Monitoring

-Table 1-1 Summary of Remedial Activities Proposed for Implementation for 2011-2015
+Table 1-1 Summary of Remedial Activities Proposed for Implementation for 2012-2016

-Proposed Activity Scope Objective Lead Agency # Repository Repository activities center on Evaluate and implement, if IDEQ Development and three objectives: (1) operations at approved, repository EPA Management Big Creek Repository (BCR) and East Mission Flats Repository (EMF); (2) the development of a new repository site in the Upper Basin; and (3) revision of the Waste Management Strategy (WMS). expansion at BCR.
+Proposed Activity Scope Objective Lead Agency # Repository Development and Management Repository activities center on three objectives: (1) operations at Big Creek Repository (BCR) and East Mission Flats Repository (EMF); (2) the development of additional repository sites in the Upper Basin; and (3) revision and implementation of the Waste Management Strategy (WMS).
+Complete implementation of the north repository expansion at BCR.
 Continue to utilize BCR for Upper Basin remediation and Institutional Controls Program (ICP) until it reaches capacity and close.
 Continue operations at EMF for remediation and ICP.
-Complete development of the new Upper Basin repository at the Osburn Tailings Impoundment area.
-Complete revision of the WMS.
-Develop alternatives for disposal of metalscontaminated soil originating within the Area of Contamination.
-Evaluate repository cover performance through monitoring.
-PHD
+Complete development of Upper Basin repositories at either the Osburn Tailings Impoundment area or Hecla Star Impoundment depending on remedial project needs.
+Implement the WMS within the Area of Contamination.
+Evaluate repository cover performance through monitoring and develop repository cover plans.
+IDEQ EPA PHD Residential and Community Property Remediation including private Drinking Water Sources and the unpaved "Road Surface as Barriers" Program Continue the residential and community property and private drinking water source remediation program and implement the unpaved "Road Surface as Remedial Barriers" Program for protection of human health as required by the OU-3 ROD.
+Targeted Property Sampling complete by 2013.
+Road surface sampling complete by 2012.
+Remediate properties as they are mapped and cleared for work and remediate contaminated unpaved road surfaces.
+Program should be substantially complete at the end of this 5-year period.
+IDEQ and/or EPA utilizing CDA Work Trust